 The O’Donnell family and staff have been members, officers, partners and supporters of all the area service clubs and fraternal organizations for years.
 Whether it is assisting with a fundraising activity, volunteering at the Salem Kids Carnival, The Plummer Youth Promise events or the Danvers Family Festival, or just getting things done, O’Donnell Cremations – Funerals – Celebrations and the O’Donnell Family are there.

 Henry J. O’Donnell, Sr. and Jr. were both Past Grand Knights and Thomas A. O’Donnell was a lifelong member of Knights of Columbus Valloid Council #76 in Salem.
-Having encouraged many friends from the community to join the Knights of Columbus does good deeds throughout the community.
+Having encouraged many friends from the community to join.
+The Knights of Columbus does good deeds throughout the community.

 Anthony C. O’Donnell has served as an active member of the Amity Mosaic Lodge A.F. & A.M. of Danvers for many years, following in the footsteps of his father Thomas A. O’Donnell, long time member of Star King Lodge A.F. & A.M. of Salem and Worshipful Robert A. Peterson – Past Master of Mosaic Lodge A.F. & A.M. of Danvers.
-A number of part-time staff members have also served active roles in local Masonic Lodges over the years.
-The O’Donnell Family and staff have supported a number of initiatives that the Masonic Lodges have taken a lead in, most notably blood drives conducted with the American Red Cross and Scholarship programs.
+A number of O'Donnell team members have also served active roles in local Masonic Lodges over the years.
+The O’Donnell Family and staff have supported a number of initiatives that the Masonic Lodges have taken a lead in, most notably blood drives conducted with the American Red Cross and Masonic Scholarship programs.

 O’Donnell Funeral Homes serves as a drop off center for used eyeglasses and hearing aids that are donated through programs administered by the Lions Clubs worldwide.